Simulation of Beam-Beam Effects and Tevatron Experience: Simulation results

-An improvement which can be relatively easily implemented is the further reduction of the beta-function at the main IPs.
-Decreasing the $\beta^*$ from 35 cm to 28 cm one can gain 10\% both in peak luminosity and in luminosity integral.
+Another improvement which could be relatively easily implemented was the reduction of the beta-function at the main IPs.
+Decreasing the $\beta^*$ from the design value of 0.35~m to 0.28~m resulted in a 10\% gain both in peak luminosity and in the luminosity integral.
+However, further improvement along this route was not practical due to the hourglass effect and rather significant increase of the maximum beta-function in the final focus triplet, and subsequent enhancement of effects related to the magnet vibrations and aperture limitation.